 What is Seal Integrity testing?

-Simply, we are able to test the water-tightness or "seal integrity" of the RV's exterior envelope and its weather seals with more certainty than what visual inspections can accomplish.
+Simply, it's water penetration testing.
+We are able to test the water-tightness or "seal integrity" of the unit's exterior envelope and its weather seals for water penetration with more certainty than what visual-only inspections can accomplish.

-One method is to put the seals under a specific, safe, load by pressurizing the cabin.
+We can use a combination of methods like including cabin pressurization.
+For example, one method is to put the seals under a specific, safe, and uniform air pressure difference after compensating for any slide-outs.
+(Note: We inspect slide-outs differently).
 This allows us to test for various types of seal failures that can leak.
-It is also called Bubble Testing.
-Much like trying to find a gas pipe leak and looking for bubbles.
-We coat RV seals with our bubbling solution over the seals to identify air leaks.
-Where air can escape, water can get in.
+In some areas we Bubble Test.
+Much like trying to find a gas pipe leak or submerging a tire inner tube and looking for bubbles.
+We coat some RV seals with our bubbling solution over the seals to identify air leaks.
 For more challenging areas we use other types of equipment and processes to find leaks.
 These are proven methods of leak detection to aid in the exposure of rainwater leaks found on all five exterior sides of the RV.

 Upon arrival, pre-testing preparation is equally important to ensure fast, safe and reliable results.

 Regular testing checkups are the best defense for checking both visible and hidden seals prone to leaks.